This post contains affiliate links.

 Rhubarb

-Storing: When storing fresh rhubarb, wrap the stalks in a damp paper towel and store in a plastic bag in the refrigerator for up to a week.
 To prepare rhubarb, rinse the stalks under cold water and trim off the ends.
-Rhubarb is often cooked with sugar to help balance its tartness, and can be used in a variety of sweet and savory dishes.
-With its unique flavor and bright color, rhubarb is a delicious and versatile vegetable that is perfect for spring and early summer cooking.
+Rhubarb is often cooked with sugar to help balance its tartness and can be used in a variety of sweet and savory recipes, but it comes into all its glory in sweet desserts like pies, crisps, tarts, and compote to put on other desserts or ice cream.

 Tomatillos

 The tomatillo is also known as the Mexican husk tomato because it has an outer husk-like skin that easily peels off.
-They aren’t, however, tomatoes.
+They arenโt, however, tomatoes.
 They are related, but are not as sweet as tomatoes and more acidic.

 Tomatoes